Jaguars–Texans rivalry: 2010s

 Unlike the 2000s, season series splits were rare, only occurring in 2010.
 The Houston Texans dominated the rivalry during the 2010s, sweeping the series in seven of ten seasons.
 The Jaguars were able to pull off series sweeps in 2013 and 2017.
 The latter occurred en route to an AFC Championship game appearance for the Jaguars.

-In the 2011 NFL Draft, the Jaguars and Texans had the 10th and 11th picks, respectively.
+In the 2011 NFL draft, the Jaguars and Texans had the 10th and 11th picks, respectively.
 Needing a quarterback, the Jaguars selected Blaine Gabbert from Missouri, while the Texans selected defensive lineman J. J. Watt from Wisconsin.
 While Gabbert flamed out after three seasons in Jacksonville and was eventually traded, Watt became a three-time NFL Defensive Player of the Year winner and, in the process, became a notable figure of the rivalry.

 In 2010, the Jaguars won at home 31–24 thanks to a successful 50-yard Hail Mary attempt by Garrard as time ran out.
 Notably, Texans cornerback Glover Quin tipped the ball down before it was caught by Jaguars receiver Mike Thomas.

 One of the more memorable games of the rivalry is a 43–37 overtime victory by the Texans in 2012.
 Playing at home, they were nearly upset by the Jaguars, but quarterback Matt Schaub completed a touchdown pass to wide receiver Andre Johnson with two minutes left in overtime to secure a victory.
 Schaub threw for 527 passing yards and 5 passing touchdowns during the game, both career highs.
 The former also ranks as the second-most passing yards in a single game in NFL history.
 Johnson's 14 receptions for 273 yards were both career highs, with the latter being a team record.

-Deshaun Watson, who played for the Texans from 2017–2021, has been cited as another player who helped the Texans dominate the Jaguars in the rivalry.
+Deshaun Watson, who played for the Texans from 2017 to 2021, has been cited as another player who helped the Texans dominate the Jaguars in the rivalry.